om-ashish-soni/Competitive-Programming/README.md

 # Competitive-Programming-by-om-ashish-soni

-## Note :
+## Disclaimer :
-### The codes are written for my convinient implementation.
+       The codes are written for my suitable choice.
-### Though public, this library is still being used by me for participating in contests.
-So make sure you take care of your code for plagiarism
+       Eventhought public, this repository is still being used by me for participating in contests.
+So make sure you take care of your code for plagiarism.

 ## GOLDEN MATERIAL :
        1. https://ekzlib.netlify.app/view/graham_scan.cpp